cslant/telegram-git-notifier-app/README.md

 ## Set webhook on your GitHub repository

 1. Go to your repository settings
-2. Go to `Webhooks` section
+2. Go to the `Webhooks` section
 3. Click on `Add webhook`
 4. Set `Payload URL` to `<APP_URL>`
 5. Set `Content type` to `application/x-www-form-urlencoded`
 6. Which events would you like to trigger this webhook?
 Select `Let me select individual events.`
-7. Click on `Active` checkbox and Add webhook button.
+7. Click on the `Active` checkbox and Add webhook button.
 8. Done.
 You will receive a notification when your repository has a new event.

 Here is the first notification you will receive: ♻️ **Connection Successful**